 The bounty of summer produce has begun to show up in our farms here in Michigan, one of my favorites is the simple, red strawberry.
 And while so delightful on its own, sometimes I just can’t keep myself from pairing it with other delicious ingredients.

 This recipe I’m rather unsure of what to call it.
 It includes cream, but it’s not ice cream.
 It includes fruit but it’s not technically a sorbet.
 In reality, it came from needing to make breakfast but I was tired of eggs and oatmeal.

 And this made a wonderful breakfast.

-This fresh, yet creamy, treat has been a hit both times I’ve made this strawberries and cream sorbet – though we like the addition of lemon a bit more than the lime.
+This fresh, yet creamy, treat has been a hit both times I’ve made this strawberry and cream sorbet – though we like the addition of lemon a bit more than the lime.

 - 1 frozen banana

 - 1/2 lemon juiced

 - 4 egg yolks

 - 1/4 cup cold cream you could also substitute yogurt